Harnessing the Continuous Structure: Utilizing the First-order Approach in Online Contract Design: Introduction

-\paragraph{Contracting with hetergeneous agents: continuity conditions and reduction to Lipschitz bandits (\Cref{sec:hetergeneous})} The work by \cite{ho2014adaptive} and \cite{Zhu2022TheSC} studied no-regret algorithms when the principal is contracting against stochastic agent types.
-They treat the problem as a continuum-armed bandit problem, where the posted contract is the `arm' and the principal can observe the realized reward of the chosen `arm' each round. \cite{ho2014adaptive} modified the zooming algorithm for Lipschitz bandits, and \cite{Zhu2022TheSC} proposed a discretization algorithm based on spherical codes.
+In \Cref{sec:manyOutcomes}, we examine learning algorithms for the principal’s problem of identifying an optimal contract scheme in scenarios with many possible outcomes and heterogeneous agent types.
+This setting, explored in \cite{ho2014adaptive} and \cite{Zhu2022TheSC}, frames the task as a continuum-armed bandit problem, where the posted contract serves as the \textit{arm}, and the principal observes the realized reward of the selected \textit{arm} in each round. \cite{ho2014adaptive} modified the zooming algorithm for Lipschitz bandits, while \cite{Zhu2022TheSC} introduced a discretization method based on spherical codes.

-Despite the similarity between online contract design and continuum armed Lipschitz bandits, the previous two works treat the online contract design problem differently and proposed relatively specialized algorithms.
-However, I show that under a relatively mild condition, the principal's expected utility, as a function of the contract, becomes (Lipschitz) continuous.
-Subsequently, the online contract design problem can be directly reduced to Lipschitz bandits.
+Despite the structural similarity between online contract design and continuum-armed Lipschitz bandits, these previous works treat the online contract design problem as distinct and propose specialized algorithms.
+By contrast, we demonstrate that employing the first-order approach allows the online contract design problem to be directly reduced to Lipschitz bandits, thereby enabling a more closer connection between online learning and contract design.

-\paragraph{Contracting against identical agents: a polynomial sample complexity scheme (\Cref{sec:identical})} Next, I study the sample complexity of learning an approximately optimal contract when agents have identical types.
-Even when faced with identical types, existing works (e.g. \cite{ho2014adaptive, Zhu2022TheSC, cohen2022learning}) can only achieve exponential sample complexity.
-This seems to be caused by the nature of their approach, which all model the problem as a continuum-armed bandit problem, in which essentially the principal needs to search for the optimal contract in a high-dimensional space.
-By contrast, I take an approach based on inverse game theory.
-At a high level, the agent's production and cost function can efficiently be recovered by only querying contracts in a low dimensional space (specifically linear contracts).
-This approach achieves polynomial sample complexity, an exponential improvement over prior works.

-The approach is somewhat related to the literature on learning optimal strategies in Stackelberg games.
-Indeed, the contract design problem can be viewed as a Stackelberg game, where the principal is the leader and the agent is the follower.
-The principal commits to a contract to which the agent best responds. \cite{Letchford2009LearningAA} and \cite{Peng2019LearningOS} studied the sample complexity for the leader to learn the optimal strategy to commit to.
-It is shown in the worst case, the leader requires exponential sample complexity to learn the optimal strategy.
-Therefore, naively applying their methods would still give an exponential sample complexity in the contract design problem, no better than the existing works (e.g., \cite{cohen2022learning}).
-However, I show that in the contract design problem, a very natural condition that captures normal economic intuitions (namely the diminishing returns assumption) enables a polynomial sample complexity scheme.